pmacmil1/powershell_automation/README.md

 The Offboarding script will rollback the user creation process, devprovisioning the user from all licenses and groups, while providing manager access to their Exchange and Sharepoint Online accounts.

 ## Sharepoint File Uploader

+## Sharepoint Online (SPO) User Info Updates
+Because Azure AD and the SPO userstore are linked but ultimately separate, it can be difficult to update some fields in SPO which are not synced with Azure AD.

+You can read more about this [here](https://blog.atwork.at/post/SharePoint-Online-UserProfiles-and-the-story-about-synchronizing-with-Azure-Active-Directory).

+This script will directly update the user fields in SPO that are not available or synced from Azure AD for SPO,